 Do you remember the “red wine with red meat” rule?
 That one is great to use when serving beef, steak, and lamb.
-Choose a dry red wine like Cabernet Sauvignon or a burgundy like Pinot Noir.
+Choose a dry red wine like Cabernet Sauvignon or burgundy like Pinot Noir.
 You can also consider serving an Italian red such as Barolo or Chianti.

 Poultry, Pork and Veal

 Think back to Thanksgiving.
 Do you remember how well your cranberry sauce went with the turkey?
 The same rule applies here.
-For turkey, since it has both white and dark meat, you want something fruity and tart such as a Beaujolais for red or a Riesling for white.
+For turkey, since it has both white and dark meat, you want something fruity and tarts such as a Beaujolais for red or a Riesling for white.

 Fish and Seafood